mullasuleman/salt-pepper-sfmc/README.md

 ![Salt&Pepper for SFMC](images/sp-icon-128.png)
 # What is this?
-Adds utilities to SFMC Data Extension (Email Studio) and Query Studio
+Browser extension that adds utilities to SFMC Data Extension (Email Studio) and Query Studio

 # Tools
 ### Email Studio > Data Extensions: